squarepupil/website-pages/src/pages/name.md

-What’s in a name?
+What’s in a Name?
 ---

-The founders (and namers of the school), have deep backgrounds in the performing arts but chose the "arts" in the school’s name to evoke a more meta meaning of the word.
-The arts have been fundamental to humankind.

-!name-01.jpg

-Arts is applied to the large and small spaces of our daily lives.
+The term "arts" is applied to the large and small spaces of our daily lives.
 Beginning with the arts as being the child’s natural language, to the idea that when someone is completely fluent in, and exquisitely executing almost anything, we say they are practicing its art.
 A deep mastery of something is engaging in its art form.
 "She was skilled in the art of negotiation."
 People who love unraveling numeric mysteries and finding order and structure in all things are said to be practicing the art of mathematics.

+!name-01.jpg

 Art is something one makes, creates, or re-purposes, and is, ideally, a unique and original expression of its maker.
 The approach an artist has to life and